accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 #### Application mechanism for displaying a correct contrast ratio

-A user interface component provided by the application author, the activation of which modifies the appearance of the screen.

-This could be, for example, a replacement mechanism enabling content to be displayed with a sufficient contrast ratio.
-The appearance of this user interface component shall comply with [criterion 2.2](referentiel-technique.md#crit-2-2) and [criterion 2.3](referentiel-technique.md#crit-2-3) without itself having recourse to a mechanism enabling a compliant contrast ratio to be displayed.
+A user interface component whose activation allows the appearance of the site or page to be modified so that content is displayed with a sufficient contrast ratio.
+The design of this interface component must comply with [criterion 2.2](referentiel-technique.md#crit-2-2) and [criterion 2.3](referentiel-technique.md#crit-2-3) without itself using a mechanism enabling a compliant contrast ratio to be displayed.
+This mechanism must maintain the same content and functionality as the site or page it modifies.

-Another example is a replacement mechanism to replace text graphic elements with styled text.

-This mechanism must preserve the content and functionality of the application or screen it modifies.

 #### Audio description (time-based media)